Support

 }

-The card.wireless request can be used to view details about the last known cellular network, or customize the behavior of the Notecard's modem, if needed.
+The card.wireless request can be used to view details about the last known network, or customize the behavior of the Notecard's modem, if needed.
 A card.wireless request with no arguments returns network state information, including the current connection status, count of bars of signal quality, and net object that contains detailed modem, access technology and signal strength information.

 {